- National Average Bathroom Remodel Cost Ranges

 Lighting

 Changing your lighting can have one of the most significant impacts on your bathroom.
+Lighting upgrades not only improve the ambiance and functionality of the space but also enhance energy efficiency.
+Installing LED lighting is a popular choice for modern bathroom remodels, as it reduces electricity costs and adds a sleek, contemporary look.
 Replacing a rusty fixture or altering the style of the light can brighten up the appearance of any bathroom and make it feel brand-new.

 How Much Can You Save With DIY?

 With labor forming such a large part of any bathroom remodel, you may wonder whether it’s worthwhile to do it yourself.
-However, some tasks can be completed on a DIY basis, such as painting the walls, changing the lighting fixtures, or even tiling your floor.
+Some tasks can be completed on a DIY basis, such as painting the walls, changing the lighting fixtures, or even tiling your floor.

-However, certain elements should be left to the professionals.
+Certain elements should be left to the professionals.
 If there are any plumbing or electrical problems, trying to take care of them yourself could cause serious problems.
 Likewise, ripping out and installing major features can quickly become a nightmare.
+A full bathroom remodel or gut remodel, which often requires extensive demolition and moving plumbing or electrical systems, demands professional expertise to ensure safety and compliance with regulations.

 Trying to tackle larger projects without professional expertise can lead to you paying more to resolve the damage later.

-General contractors can come in handy to plan and manage the project from start to finish.
+General contractors can come in handy to plan and manage the bathroom project from start to finish.
 With total remodels, hiring a general contractor is always recommended to save on time, hassle, and cost.
+Project management is a key part of a successful bathroom remodeling project, helping to coordinate all aspects of the remodeling project and keep everything on track.

 Professionals have a range of benefits you don’t get when trying to save money by performing remodels yourself, including: